PlugPyprch/Competitive_Programming/README.md

 # Competitive_Programming
-This respository is about my Competitive Programming problem solution.
+This repository is about my Competitive_Programming problem solutions.